-Your customer data is one the most important assets your company has.
+Good housekeeping matters, when your customer data is one of the most important assets your company has.
 How confident are you in the quality and health of that data?
 The task of keeping data clean can seem insurmountable and it’s often pushed to the side while work deemed more important takes priority.
 Time and time again, we see the negative impact of this down the track, either via an urgent issue or slowly declining metrics; both reflecting a lack of attention to data housekeeping.
 Here are seven tips to help you ensure your data remains accurate, effective and secure.

 Without accurate contact data your marketing messages won’t reach the intended destination and this information should be validated before it enters your database.
 Where these fields serve as identifiers for matching, any inaccuracies could potentially create duplicate records.
 Validating before updating the database should also be used to prevent accurate data being overwritten in a change of details by data that fails validation.

 Whatever marketing technology you place over your data it’ll likely have some capability to clean up the underlying data and through the use of selections or rules, present cleaner results for further selection or output.
 There is likely to be a templating feature which should be used to take away some of the repetition and ensure consistency.

 In circumstances where the data is from only one location and not needing to be real-time, there can be benefits to making some of these calculations at an earlier stage and presenting only the final results to the user for selection.
 It will help ensure that all users build their selections from the same agreed and tested definition and that any analysis/reporting can use the same definition even if taken direct from the database.

 There will also be a performance benefit when running those selections, albeit partly offset by an increase to processing time during the database refresh.